 Drugs taken by humans and animals find their way into rivers, lakes and even drinking water, and can have devastating effects on the environment.

 There are three main ways that pharmaceuticals make their way into the environment.
-By far the biggest contribution comes from drugs taken by people or animals that are then excreted in urine or faeces.
+By far the biggest contribution comes from drugs taken by people or animals that are then excreted in urine or feces.

 “A good proportion of any drug is excreted,” says Lyons — between 30% and 90% of the active ingredient in an oral dose.
 And the metabolites of many drugs can also remain active in the environment after being excreted.